edubf22/nyc-neighborhoods/README.md

 ## Findings Summary

 Different features were used for clustering the neighborhoods.
-The most interesting method to group neighborhoods that have similarities in their top 5 most common healthcare facility types.
+The most interesting method was grouping neighborhoods that have similarities in their top 5 most common healthcare facility types.
 The resulting clustering can be seen in a map (snippet shown below).
+For this clustering, the KMeans algorithm was used.
 To visualize the clusters in an intercative map, please download the [HTML file](/output/Most_Common_Category_Clusters.HTML) and open it with preferred browser.

 [![NYC Clustered Neighborhoods](/nyc-cluster-map.png)](/output/Most_Common_Category_Clusters.HTML).